-Work is continuing to develop our risk modelling which includes academic research being conducted by Liverpool John Moores University as part of our Knowledge Transfer Partnership.
+Work is continuing to develop our risk modelling which includes academic research that was conducted by Liverpool John Moores University as part of our Knowledge Transfer Partnership.
+We are to continue working with Liverpool John Moores University to further develop our risk modelling having secured Central Government funding.
 This research will particularly support activities around the identification and assessment of community risk.